 We finally left and walked to the station and wait for our train (and later suffer in heat inside the train 😓)

-We only spent a very short time in Milan because we only stayed here to to break the journey from Cinque Terre to Grindelwald (Switzerland) and to catch up with my good friend who live in Milan.
+We only spent a very short time in Milan because Milan only served as a break between Cinque Terre and Switzerland (Grindelwald).
+The journey was too long if we didn’t break it for a night in Milan.
+Plus I get to catch up with my good friend who live in Milan.
 One night is not enough to cover Milan but sometimes you had to make do with the time that you have.